General

 Foraging and Feeding

-Red-masked Parakeet: Little known.
-Travels in groups of 2 to 12 birds, sometimes many more at communal roosts or prolific food supplies.
-Moves seasonally over long distances to find crops of fruits.
+Red-masked Parakeet: Their diet includes the seeds and fruit of several different tree species and Erythrina flowers.
+These birds have been observed feeding on the fruits of the cultivated tropical vegetation.
+They travel in groups of two to twelve birds, sometimes many more at communal roosts or near prolific food supplies.
+They move seasonally over long distances to find crops of fruits.

 Vocalization